 GPA Requirement: 2.00

-Incompatible Majors: BS in medical studies; BS in science of health care delivery; BS in health sciences; BS in population
+Incompatible Majors: BS in medical studies; BS in science of health care delivery; BS in health sciences; BS in population health

 Other Enrollment Requirements: Students must complete a minimum of 30 credit hours prior to adding the minor.